xzcala/surviving-online-courses/Chapters/Advantages.md

 ## :100: Skill growth

-Taking an online course, or multiple, will challenge a student in ways they can’t imagine.
+Taking an online course, or multiple, can challenge you in ways you won’t imagine.
 Poor time management will often lead to losing sight of what is due which can be unforgiving to your grades.
-However, it gives one a chance to improve these skills and become a self-disciplined learner that are very much sought after by future employers.
-The next section covers ways to build these skills.
+However, it gives you a chance to improve these skills and become a self-disciplined learner that are very much sought after by future employers.
+The next sections covers ways to build these skills and avoiding pitfalls.

 ### Previous section: [The truth about online courses](../Chapters/Truth.md)    ||    Next section: [Tips](../Chapters/Tips.md)